@ibnlanre/portal

 or createSessionStorageAdapter

-to persist state in the browser’s Local Storage or Session Storage.
+to persist in the browser’s Local Storage or Session Storage.

 createLocalStorageAdapter<State>(key: string, options?: StorageAdapterOptions<State>)